pedrohassen/pacedream-evaluation/README.md

 ---

 ## Project-Overview

 This repository contains a project which was given to me by Mongso Inc as a test for a job opportunity.
-In summary, I had to create an API to serve as backend for part of one of their websites.</br>
+In summary, I had to create an API to serve as backend of part of one of their websites.</br>
 For this project I used Javascript and Node js for the backend, Prisma and MongoDB for the database.</br>

 ---